elesiuta/backupy/README.md

 backend options (experimental):

-  --cold       Do not read files from destination and only use local databases --rsync      Use rsync backend
+  --cold       Do not scan files on destination and only use local databases --rsync      Use rsync for copying files

 configuration options: